ExpensiveNotes/StringLand-Neopixel-Game/README.md

   Score: Each time you touch a Nasty (red pixel) you score a point and the red pixels are banished to the end of the string world.
 The white pixel is your score.

-  Dimensions: To change dimension to a different 1D string press the othe two buttons.
+  Dimensions: To change dimension to a different 1D string press the other two buttons.
 Your current dimension is shown by the black pixel on your island.